forcedotcom/sfdx-gitlab-package/README.md

     Create an environment variable named `SF_CONSUMER_KEY` and set it as protected.

     Create an environment variable named `SF_USERNAME` and set it as protected.

+    **Note:** Setting the variables as protected requires the branch to be set as protected as well.

 8) Encrypt your `server.key` file that you generated previously and add the encrypted file (`server.key.enc`) to the folder named `assets`.